Website

 change them to lower case!
 (See the yellow box at the top of this page

 for explanation.)
-Because of this (MS Frontpage/upload) problem, I've
+Because of a technical (MS Frontpage/upload) problem, I've

 Credit to some helpful resources